huangfcn/facetracker/README.md

 	is a general YOLO3 detector in that project replaced by the MTCNN model (detecting faces only).

 	Face detection and tracking is one of the most widely used application of deep-learning.
 	Face detection model only detects faces visible on current frame.
-To track obstacle faces, we need to solve a multiple-object-tracking problem for faces.
+To track obstacle faces and moving faces, we need to solve a multiple-object-tracking problem for faces.
 This is solved in two steps:

 	1, Detecting moving faces in each frame
 	2, Tracking historical faces with some tracking algorithms